aditya8-8/ALPR/README.md

   <img src="assets/Screenshot3.jpg" width="260" alt="3"/>
 </div>

-## Contributing
-We welcome contributions to enhance the AVPMS.
-To contribute:
-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m "Add new feature"
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-branch
-    ```
-5. Open a pull request.

 ## Acknowledgements

  - [ParkPow: The base code used in this project served as a fundamental starting point for the development of our AVPMS.
 We appreciate the work done by the developers and contributors of this project.](https://github.com/parkpow/alpr-anpr-android)

 ## Appendix
 - You can also build it from source.
 We recommand using [Android Studio](https://developer.android.com/studio).

+## Contributing
+We welcome contributions to enhance the AVPMS.
+To contribute: